scafeman/vmware-module-build-examples/vcd_vapp/README.md

 The Terraform configuration consists of four files:

 - `main.tf`: This file defines the `vcd_vapp` module that creates the vApp.
-- `variables.tf`: This file defines the variables used in the `main.tf` file, such as the vApp Names, VCD Connection and the VDC Organization Details.
+- `variables.tf`: This file defines the variables used in the `main.tf` file, such as the VDC Organization Details.
 - `outputs.tf`: This file defines an `output` block that outputs the list of vApps that were deployed.
 - `providers.tf`: This file defines the `vcd` provider and specifies the connection details for VMware Cloud Director.